Yord/shargs/README.md

 ### Shargs' Philosophy

-Shargs' philosophy is to give the user as much control over parsing as possible.
+Shargs' philosophy is to **give the user as much control over parsing as possible**.
 The advantages of this approach are:

 +   You get exactly the parser you need, without unnecessary features.